ArunRamakani/network-international-assesment/README.md

 Technology  | Comment
 ------------ | -------------
 gRPC | Best cloud native protocal for the given usecase.
 RSocket is another which could protentially be used as alternative to gRPC.
 Pyton | gRPC development is quick in Pyton.
-We used Pyton for striming client and server NodeJs | gRPC is also simple and easy to develope in NodeJs.
-We used NodeJs for business logic unit Docker | The best way to package a microservice application Kubernetes | CNCF recogonize Kubernetes as the best container orchestration platform Ambassador | Kubernetes native API gateway supporting gRPC messaging MySQL DB | Since the data processed is relational in nature, MySQL is the simplest, and can be scaled as needed Istio |  Start of the art servish mesh recommended by CNCF and comes default with GKE k8s cluster provisining StackDriver| Native to google cloud environment and easy to configure and debug
+We used Pyton for streming client and server NodeJs | gRPC is also simple and easy to develope in NodeJs.
+We used NodeJs for business logic.
+This enabled polyglot development environment
+Docker | The best way to package a microservice applications into container Kubernetes | CNCF recogonize Kubernetes as the best container orchestration platform Ambassador | Kubernetes native API gateway supporting gRPC messaging MySQL DB | Since the data processed is relational in nature, MySQL is the simplest, and can be scaled as needed Istio |  Start of the art servish mesh recommended by CNCF and comes default with GKE k8s cluster provisining StackDriver| Native to google cloud environment and easy to configure and fits the porpose

 ## Estimation Approach as a Team Lead